syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 You can save the image along with the current edits to the device using the [`Save`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Save.html) method.

-The saved image will be added to device for each platform in the following locations:
+The saved image will be added to the device for each platform in the following locations:

 UWP :
-The saved image will be added in default pictures library “C:\Users\your name\Pictures\Saved Pictures”.
+The saved image will be added to default pictures library “C:\Users\your name\Pictures\Saved Pictures”.

 Android:
-The saved image will be added in default pictures library “Internal storage/Pictures/”.
+The saved image will be added to default pictures library “Internal storage/Pictures/”.

 iOS:
-In iOS device, the saved image will be added in default pictures library In iOS simulator, the saved image will be added in (Library\developer\CoreSimulator\Devices) location.
+In iOS device, the saved image will be added to default pictures library.
+In iOS simulator, the saved image will be added to (Library\developer\CoreSimulator\Devices) location.

 {% tabs %}